 Toxicology results showed small amounts of amphetamine in his blood, which indicated he had possibly taken methamphetamine many hours before his death.
 Traces of marijuana were also present, indicating he’d taken it hours earlier.

 The report also noted that Hastings had hit a pole while driving several years ago and was possibly misusing Ritalin at the time.
-He was institutionalized for rehabilitative care around 1999.
+He was later institutionalized for rehabilitative care.